null Skip to main content

 If the water it too hard

-The ideal hardness of water is 30 to 80, which would be categorized as a moderately soft water.
+The ideal water hardness is 30 to 80, which would be categorized as moderately soft water.

 If the water it too acidic